Cornish Sucker

 This week’s Species in Focus is the Cornish Sucker.
 This unique looking fish may be little but packs a powerful ability to latch on to rocky surfaces using its adapted pelvic fins.

-Love exploring rock pools?
-Join the Big Rock Pool Challenge: National BioBlitz this May — a week-long mission to discover and protect marine life, help track invasive species and earn your Rock Pool Discovery Score.
-No experience needed — just curiosity and a love of the coast.
-Every record counts!
+The Big Rock Pool Challenge: National BioBlitz took place this past May.
+It was a week-long mission to discover and protect marine life, help track invasive species, and earn some Rock Pool Discovery Scores.
+No experience was needed — just curiosity and a love of the coast.
+Every record counted!

 Join the Big Rock Pool Challenge: National BioBlitz and help us create one of the most comprehensive snapshots of UK rocky shore biodiversity!
 It’s a fun way to make a real impact on our understanding of marine life.